 Soil forms from fresh parent material through various chemical and physical weathering processes.
 Soil organic matter is incorporated into the soil through the decomposition of plant residues and other biomass.
 Although these natural soil building processes regenerate the soil, the rate of soil formation is very slow.
 For this reason, soil should be considered a nonrenewable resource to be conserved with care for future generations.
 Due to the time required to generate new soil, it is imperative that farm practices utilize best management practices to prevent soil erosion.
 The soil which is first eroded is typically the organic and nutrient enriched surface layer which is highly beneficial for plant growth.
 The primary on-site outcome is reduced crop yield since only the less fertile subsurface layers remain.

-Keep good soil conditions by following soil management practices and use Agrivi software to enhance your farm production.
+Keep good soil conditions by following soil management practices and using AGRIVI software to enhance your farm production.